anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 As a matter of rule, do not embed something that you do not trust at all.
 Implementation should be designed NOT to reveal API access details or anything else.
 Limit the access only to the standard parameters only.
 Other private details should be defined within the content processor class files.
 It does NOT execute PHP scripts from remote contents.
 But HTML yes - which means, it can consume external image, css, javascripts, media files, etc.

-If you are maintainer of a portion of the content of any website, act responsibly; NOT to commit any unsafe contents.
+If you are maintainer of a portion of the content of any other websites, act responsibly; do NOT commit any unsafe contents.
 When you edit some file that you have access to, it may affect someone else's website that you are authorised to manage contents.

-**Behavioural policy**: Be good, do good.
-Always import contents from trusted sources only.
+Be good, do good. **Always** import contents from trusted sources only.

+Also, you can create and host your own Micro Content Services.
+[See an Example](https://goo.gl/UOzOGI).

 = How to safeguard my remote contents? =